 Day 4: Today, you’ll be visiting the ropes course in Grünwald.
 You’ll take the S7 train from the city centre to the final stop in Höllriegelskreuth.
 You’ll then have to take the 271 bus to Grünwald Friedhof.
 You’ll then follow the signposted footpath for around 10 minutes until you reach the Walderlebniszentrum (Forest Discovery Centre).
 You’ll find the ropes course to the left.
 Travel time is around one hour.
 The ropes course at Kletterwald München offers around 65 different exercises across 5 exciting obstacle courses.
 Progressive difficulty levels mean there’s something for everyone – both beginners and advanced climbers.
 If you’d like to take a break in between, you can lie down in a hammock, or take a seat in the forest lounge or at the picnic benches.

-Day 5: Enjoy a day on the River Isar.
+Day 5: Enjoy a day on the Isar river.
 You can take a canoe ride along the River Isar or enjoy rafting in a dinghy.
 The traditional canoeing route leads from Bad Tölz to the landing spot – taking in some bathing fun, a picnic on the gravel bank and some river-chilled drinks along the way.

 Day 6: The outskirts of Munich offer outstanding leisure opportunities.
 Lots of cycling paths and circular trails can be explored on a day trip from Munich.
 One popular cycling trail leads along Lake Chiemsee.
 It takes you past numerous bathing areas, letting you cool down nicely in summer